metacommunities/metacommunities/publications/sss_dec2015/plan.md

 Debates have recently centred on the inherent instability of enumeration in practice [@Verran_2011], the reactivity of numbers in media assemblages [@Gerlitz_2013], the being of number [@Badiou_2008], the productive falseness of numbers [@Lampland_2010] or the configuration of market calculations [@Callon_2005a].
 This attention to the specificity of numbers stands against a background of sociological debates about challenges to empirical methods posed by increasingly abundant digital enumerations [@Mayer-Schonberger_2013; @Rogers_2012].

 How amidst these accounts of number could STS itself produce numbers differently?
 Does STS have any calculative agency [@Muniesa_2005] amidst its field settings, its documents and data sets?
+Is there a way of treating numbers in terms of configurations?

 Drawing on the experience of working with one number, the paper will suggest that science studies might develop ways of re-counting large numbers as capital numbers.